priddy/ssh/DARIAH-RA/DARIAH-RA-Glossary.md

 #DARIAH Integrated Service References Architecture
 #Glossary

+<a id="g-aai"></a>
+**AAI - Authentication and Authorisation Infrastructures:** a trusted environment where users can be identified electronically using a single sign-on identity.
+The necessity for user identity to cross borders between nations, organisations, domains and services, leads to the formation of federated identity environments.

 **Activity:** In general terms, an activity can be described as one or a set of actions, performed by an agent (single or institution) in order to achieve a result or product that can be shared with another agent.
 Differently from a service, an activity is discrete, as it is marked by a beginning and an end.

+<a id="g-amc"></a>
+**Aggregator & Metadata catalogue** An aggregator is a service by which it harvest and collects metadata about data objects into a centralised catalogue database which is indexed and classified for searching, browsing and filtering.
+A metadata catalogue may be the result of aggregation but could also be the provider of metadata for an aggregating service.

 <a id="g-aip"></a>
 **Archival Information Package:** The definition of the term Archival Storage in OAIS includes the services and functions necessary for the storage of the Archival Information Package (AIP).
 Archival storage encompasses data management and includes processes such as storage media selection, transfer of AIP to storage system, data security and validity, backup and data restoration, and reproduction of AIP to new media [IASA](https://www.iasa-web.org/tc04/archival-information-package-aip "International Association of Sound and Audiovisual Archives").
 It is described fully in the [Recommendation for Space Data System Practices RM-OAIS](https://public.ccsds.org/pubs/650x0m2.pdf "The Consultative Committtee for Space Data Systems, Magenta Book")

+<a id="g-cho"></a>
-Cultural Heritage Object: analogue and original physical object or its digital representation of an artefacts from a cultural heritage institution
+**Cultural Heritage Object:** analogue and original physical object or its digital representation of an artefacts from a cultural heritage institution

+<a id="g-chi"></a>
-Cultural Heritage Institution: Institution that preserves the cultural heritage objects and that makes available digitally cultural object and/ or metadata of specific collections to researchers.
+**Cultural Heritage Institution:** Institution that preserves the cultural heritage objects and that makes available (digitally) cultural object and/ or metadata of specific collections to researchers. <https://pro.europeana.eu/what-we-do/cultural-heritage-institutions>

 <a id="g-dariah"></a>
 **DARIAH-EU - Digital Research Infrastructure for Arts and Humanities:** DARIAH is a European research infrastructure (ERIC).
 It connects several hundreds of scholars and dozens of research facilities in currently 17 european countries, the DARIAH member countries.
 People in DARIAH provide digital tools and share data as well as know-how.
 They organize learning opportunities for digital research methods, like workshops and summer schools, and offer training materials for the Digital Humanities. <https://www.dariah.eu/>